mark-watson/PythonAIBook/manuscript/AnomalyDetection.md

 # Anomaly Detection

 Anomaly detection is the task of identifying data points that deviate significantly from the expected pattern.
-Unlike classification, where we have balanced training examples for each class, anomaly detection is designed for situations where "normal" examples vastly outnumber "anomalous" ones — often by 100:1 or more.
+Unlike classification, where we have balanced training examples for each class, anomaly detection is designed for situations where "normal" examples vastly outnumber "anomalous" ones, often by 100:1 or more.
 Fraud detection, network intrusion monitoring, manufacturing quality control, and medical diagnosis are all domains where anomaly detection excels.

 The key insight is that we can build a model of what "normal" looks like and then flag anything that doesn't fit.
 This chapter implements two complementary approaches:

-1. **Gaussian Statistical Detector** — a from-scratch implementation that models each feature with a Gaussian distribution and uses a tunable probability threshold.
+1. **Gaussian Statistical Detector**: a from-scratch implementation that models each feature with a Gaussian distribution and uses a tunable probability threshold.
-2. **Isolation Forest** — the current industry-standard tree-based algorithm from scikit-learn that requires no labeled data at all.
+2. **Isolation Forest**: the current industry-standard tree-based algorithm from scikit-learn that requires no labeled data at all.

 By comparing both approaches on the same dataset, we will see the tradeoffs between supervised tuning and fully unsupervised detection.